godlesscherry/intraday-risk-manager/README.md

 - **Token Management**: Handles OAuth2 authentication with the Upstox API.
 - **Risk Management**: Enforces predefined trading rules and violations.
-- **Order Book**: Retrieves and displays the list of orders placed for the current day.
+- **Order Book**: Retrieves the list of orders placed for the current day.
-- **Positions**: Retrieves and displays current and short-term trading positions.
+- **Positions**: Retrieves current and short-term trading positions.
 - **Alerts and Violations**: Generates alerts and displays risk management violations.
+- **Customizable Rules**: Allows users to customize risk management rules.
+- **Web Interface**: Provides a user-friendly web interface to interact with the application.
+- **REST API**: Exposes REST endpoints to fetch trading data and risk management violations.
+- **Periodic Updates**: Fetches data at regular intervals to keep the application up-to-date.

 ## Setup Instructions